Shakthivelms8/dp-420-cosmos-db-dev/instructions/01-create-account.md

 1. Still within the **Deployment** pane, select **Go to resource**.

-## Use the Data Explorer to create a new database and container
+## Task 02: Use the Data Explorer to create a new database and container

 The Data Explorer will be your primary tool to manage the Azure Cosmos DB SQL API database and containers in the Azure portal.
 You will create a basic database and container to use in this lab.